First Swedish–Norwegian union: Sten Bielkes´s war against Novgorod

 In the spring of 1338, a Novgorodian army would march out under the command of Posadnik Fedor Vasilevich to take revenge on the rebels that fled from Karelia into Viborg after a very unpopular regime under Gljeb Naimont.
 They marched along the Neva.
-However they would be intercepted at Nöteborg and negations would start between the Novgorodians and Viborgs commander, Sten Turesson Bielke, hence the name of the war.
+However they would be intercepted at Nöteborg and negotiations would start between the Novgorodians and Viborgs commander, Sten Turesson Bielke, hence the name of the war.
 Negotiations would fail and the Novgorodians would return home.
 Afterwards Swedish forces would go ravaging in the Ladoga and Karelia.
 The swedes would fail to conquer Ladoga fortress, they would instead set fire to it.
 After their attack the Novgorodians would respond by raiding districts around Nemetski and Karelia, they would completely devastate the countryside.

 Later in 1338, yet another Swedish expedition would be sent against Ingria and "the country of the Vod people".
 The expedition would end in a decisive defeat for the Swedes.
 Fighting wouldn't stop until the winter of 1338, when envoys from Viborg arrived in Novgorod and made signed a peace treaty.
 They claimed Sten Turesson Bielke had acted out of order without approval from Magnus Eriksson.